 - A new Chilled and hot water plant which required a new Mechanical services switchboard with BMS interface.

-- Throughout the building many fans were installed all with electrical control including BMS interface – Exhaust air fans, Return air fans, outside air fans, EC fan coil units, Air handling units and Package Units.
+- Throughout the building many fans were installed all with electrical control including BMS interface – Exhaust air fans, Return air fans, outside air fans, EC fan coil units, Air handling units and Package Units (HVAC).

 The Kerfoot Mechanical Electrical team worked closely with both our client and the builder to deliver another exceptional defect free project.